 In case you buy an property within a building or complex, you will automatically become member of that society.
 According to the statutes, you are obliged to pay a yearly service charge, for maintenance, general insurance, lift, administration fee etc.

 According the Spanish law, you are expected to obtain a private use of 1,1- 2% of the cadastral value of your property.
-Over this amount there will be 19% applied (current rate in 2016) per year.
-In case the property is rented, the taxes will be 25% of your rental income.
-As a nonresident, you must present your tax declaration, the so called 210 form, every year.
+Over this amount there will be 19% applied (current rate in 2018) per year.
+In case the property is rented, the taxes will be 25% of your rental income, but you can deduct all related expenses before paying taxes.
+As a non-resident, you must present your tax declaration, the so called 210 form, every year.

 For instance: Property of € 250.000, with a cadastral value of €150.000, the yearly cost would be between € 315-€570.